Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Fock Space Tensor Product Categorifications

-\begin{defn} Suppose $(\cC,\Theta,\Lambda,\leq,\rho)$ is an upper finite fully stratified category.
-If each stratum $\cC_\lambda$ is simple, i.e., equivalent to the category of vector spaces, then we say that $\cC$ is an \textit{upper finite highest weight category}. \end{defn}
+\begin{defn} Let $(\cC,\Theta,\Lambda,\leq,\rho)$ be an upper finite fully stratified category.
+If each stratum $\cC_\lambda$ is equivalent to the category of vector spaces, then we say $\cC$ is an \textit{upper finite highest weight category}. \end{defn}

 For highest weight categories, the map $\rho$ is a bijection, so we may drop $\Theta$ and $\rho$ from our notation.
 For instance, if we write $\Delta(\lambda)$ for $\lambda \in \Lambda$, we are referring to $\Delta(\theta)$ for the unique $\theta \in \rho^{-1}(\lambda)$.
 Moreover, note that $\ov{\Delta}(\lambda) = \Delta(\lambda)$ and $\ov{\nabla}(\lambda) = \nabla(\lambda)$ for any $\lambda \in \Lambda$.